 Third, use convenient resources to get significant results from a diet.

 Another critical factor in building a diet that burns body fat is using resources that make the process convenient, informative, and time-saving.
 Suitable resources include technology, medical providers, personal trainers, a gym, and workout equipment.
 Everything should be convenient, educational, and save time except for the workout.
 Because the training requires work, time, and energy, you won’t have too much time for the other factors.

 An excellent example of a resource is a personal trainer.
-A personal trainer will analyze your workout and diet data to keep you informed and save you time.
+A personal trainer will analyze your workout and diet data to keep you informed and save time.
 This means you don’t have to sit down to look at the numbers and determine what comes next.
-Instead, a good personal trainer will make sure you use convenient resources to get accurate results from a diet.
+Instead, an excellent personal trainer will ensure you use convenient resources to get accurate results from a diet.

 In summary, how you start your diet will determine how successful you are at making your diet a lifestyle.